Signed in as:

 To request an organized group tour reservation, please send an email with as much detail as possible about your intended group visit, including the number of persons and possible dates, or phone 978.369.4118 x106.

 As our visitation hails from not only all 50 of the United States, but also more than 30 countries around the world, we have written tours in the following languages: English (Short, Standard, or Complete), Chinese, Esperanto, French, German, Italian, Japanese, Russian, Spanish.
 Many of our Staff are also fluent in other languages, including American Sign Language; with advance notice, we may be able to arrange a tour in the language of your choice.
-Please send an email prior to your visit date if you have specific language needs.
+Please send an email prior to your visit date if you have specific language needs; we will do our best to accommodate you as staffing permits.
+(We also suggest that non-English speakers utilize translation apps available via most cell phone Accessibility settings.)

 Due to our small room sizes and the fragile nature of our collection, strollers and large-format backpacks must remain in your vehicle or be left outside our Admission area.
 Non-ambulatory children should be carried throughout the House, while toddlers and older children may sit on carpeting in each of the rooms, if desired.
 (Please note that all children under the age of 18 must be accompanied by an adult while at Orchard House and on our grounds.)